 Founder, Partner, and Financial Planner

 As Charles Ives said, “Every great inspiration is but an experiment.”
 Twenty-two years ago, I landed a part-time job selling life insurance.
 As an artist, I was interested in understanding the emotional aspects of financial transactions.
 I soon realized that I was not going to be a very good life insurance salesman – meeting quotas and sales targets wasn’t the structure for me.
 Despite this, I found the financial literacy and problem-solving tools taught to life insurance professionals very valuable.
 When I left Northwestern in 2001, I quickly and happily transitioned to a career in fiduciary-focused financial planning, receiving my CERTIFIED FINANCIAL PLANNER ™ credential soon thereafter.
-I am involved with the East Bay chapter of the Financial Planning Association, and I am currently a board member of the East Bay Estate Planning Council.
+I am involved with the East Bay chapter of the Financial Planning Association and a former President of the East Bay Estate Planning Council.

 As an exhibiting fine artist and playwright, I collaborate with my wife, artist Isabel Reichert.
 I appreciate how the creative process helps shape ways of looking at things spatially, constructively, and yes, logically.
 I feel this has had a positive influence on my work in personal finance.
 Over the years, I have taught workshops to students at UC Santa Cruz, Mills College, and I am a frequent lecturer at CCA.
 I designed the course “Financial Basics for Creative Entrepreneurs” for the San Francisco Art Institute.
 I have volunteered as a guest curator for arts organizations nationwide and am a former board member of The San Francisco Arts Commission.